List of Dragonlance characters: Riverwind

 Grandson of Wanderer of the Que Shu, Riverwind was a sheepherder who fell in love with Goldmoon, the chieftain's daughter.
 After fulfilling a quest to discover proof of the true gods in order to prove his worth (successfully returning with Mishakal's Blue Crystal Staff), he was sentenced to death for blasphemy.
 The crystal staff spirited him and Goldmoon away, managing to rescue them by taking them to Solace where they met up with Tanis Half-Elven and companions.
-Actor Phil LaMarr voices Riverwind and Gilthanas in the animated Dragonlance: Dragons of Autumn Twilight film.
+Phil LaMarr voices Riverwind and Gilthanas in the animated Dragonlance: Dragons of Autumn Twilight film.
 Riverwind appears as one of the player characters in Advanced Dungeons & Dragons: Heroes of the Lance.

 Silvanoshei

 Silvanoshei is the son of Alhana Starbreeze and Porthios Kanan, and briefly the Speaker of the Stars, leader of the Silvanesti elves.
 He is kept from martial matters, and as such has little respect from the soldiers of his mother.
 On the night of the Great Storm, he is brought into the nation of Silvanesti by bypassing the shield that surrounds the city, put there by green dragon Cyan Bloodbane.
 He is taken to Silvanost and is made Speaker of the Stars, but is but a puppet to the General Konnal, who had served as the Regent of the nation.
 He falls in love with the mysterious Mina, the prophet of the One God (Takhisis).
 He then, at Mina's behest, destroys the shield around the nation and allows the Knights of Neraka to invade and conquer the elves.
 He trails Mina to Sanction and witnesses the downfall of Takhisis.
 When she is about to kill Mina, he throws a broken dragonlance into the now mortal Takhisis, killing her.
 Mina kills him in turn, and he is laid to rest in the Tomb of the Last Heroes in Solace.